drekka/Alchemic/object-factories.md

 }
 ```

-## Custom names
+### Custom names

-Objects are automatically given a name when they are registered.
-By default it's the class name or method name for method factories.
+Objects are automatically associated with a unique name when they are registered.
+By default it's the class name, or in the case of method factories - the method name.
 For example:

 Object factory | Name
 --- | ---
 Class MyClass | MyClass
 Method -[MyClass methodWithArg:] | -[MyClass methodWithArg:]

-However you might want to change it to something more appropriate, especially with method names which are not that intuitive.
-To do this, you use __AcFactoryName__ to provide a custom name for the object factory:
+Most of the time you probably don't need to care about these names.
+However there are situations where it's useful to be able to assign your own name.
+Especially with method names which are not that intuitive.
+To change the name assocaiated with an object factory, use __AcFactoryName__ to provide a custom name:

 {{ site.lang-title-objc }}
 ```objc